Consumer Credit Act 1974: Licensing and other matters

 Part III of the act applies directly to ancillary credit businesses, who must obtain a license.
 As with standard credit agreements, agreements made by an unlicensed ancillary trader are only enforceable against the other party if the Director General of Fair Trading issues an order which applies to the agreement.
 Under section 149, creditors have an onus to make sure that the credit brokers they obtain business from are duly licensed.
 Again, if the broker is unlicensed, the agreement between the debtor and creditor is only enforceable when the Director General makes an order saying so.
 These provisions came into effect on 1 July 1978.

 Part IV of the act also applies to ancillary credit businesses in relation to advertising, canvassing and quotations, as well as ways in which business can be sought.
 The act also limited the brokerage fees that credit brokers can charge.
 Under section 155, if the brokerage work does not lead to the client entering into an agreement with a creditor within six months of the work, the entire fee (minus the sum of £1) is refundable to the client.
 The Director General at the time indicated that those businesses which flouted Section 155 would be refused a license.
 These provisions came into force on 1 April 1977.

+Repealed enactments

+Section 192(3)(b) of the act repealed 59 enactments, listed in parts I and II of schedule 5 to the act.